-A credit risk policy has been agreed by the Board which sets out the types of residential property eligible for an equity release loan, together with the maximum amounts the Bank will lend to borrowers of various ages.
+A credit risk policy has been agreed by the Board which sets out the types of residential property eligible for a retirement mortgage loan, together with the maximum amounts the Bank will lend to borrowers of various ages.
+The credit risk policy further determines the method by which the Bank assesses that the customer is able to afford interest payments on the loan.
+No capital repayment vehicle is required as repayment is made from the estate of the borrower on death.

-All applications are reviewed by a specialist underwriting team, and are supported by a survey and valuation report concerning the property, conducted by a member of the Royal Institution of Chartered Surveyors.
+All applications are reviewed by specialist.
+Property and credit underwriting teams which are supported by a survey and valuation report on the property, conducted by a member of the Royal Institution of Chartered Surveyors and appropriate evidence as to the customer's ability to make interest repayments on the loan, where applicable.